Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Originally, WhatsApp Business API was offered as an on-premises solution.
 This means businesses had to host the API on their own servers, requiring them to manage hardware, software, and maintenance themselves.

-In 2022, Meta introduced the Cloud API and pulled the plug on the on-premises API, which meant businesses could access the API directly from Meta’s cloud servers, eliminating the need for expensive infrastructure or technical management.
+In 2022, Meta introduced the Cloud API and announced the sunset of on-premises API, which meant businesses could access the API directly from Meta’s cloud servers, eliminating the need for expensive infrastructure or technical management.

-Moving to the cloud, WhatsApp becomes more scalable, efficient, and better equipped to integrate with your existing systems, which helps you communicate faster and build a more unified sales workflow.
+Moving to the cloud, WhatsApp becomes more scalable, efficient, and better equipped to integrate with your existing tech stack, which helps you communicate faster and build a more unified sales workflow.

 But is that the only recent update that could support sales in B2B companies?
 No, there’s also WhatsApp Flows.